joshpurvis/terraform-openvpn/README.md

 ## Configure your local client using Network Manager

-If you would like it to be available in your network settings, and you're using NetworkManager, you can import it like this:
+If you would like it to be available in your network settings, and you're using Network Manager, you can import it like this:

 ```
 sudo nmcli connection import type openvpn file terraform-openvpn-client.ovpn